Bangsamoro peace process: Muslim Ancestral Domain and the Bangsamoro Juridical Entity

 On July 27, 2008, a Memorandum of Agreement on the Muslim Ancestral Domain (MOA-AD) was finalized in Malaysia.
 Under this agreement, some 700 villages in Mindanao would hold a referendum within a year to determine if they intend to join the "Bangsamoro Juridical Entity," an associated state which would be formed after the necessary constitutional amendments are undertaken by the government.
 This agreement was scheduled to be signed on August 5, with the final peace agreement set to be concluded by November.

-Three days before the scheduled signing of the MOA-AD, local officials of North Cotabato filed a case asking the Supreme Court of the Philippines to block the signing of this agreement.
+Three days before the scheduled signing of the MOA-AD, local officials of Cotabato filed a case asking the Supreme Court of the Philippines to block the signing of this agreement.
 On October 14, the court voted 8–7 to strike down the MOA-AD as unconstitutional.
 According to the decision penned by Justice Conchita Carpio Morales, "the Constitution does not recognize any state within this country other than the Philippine State, much less does it provide for the possibility of any transitory status to prepare any part of Philippine territory for independence."
 Likewise, the court held as unconstitutional the guarantees under the MOA-AD that the government will implement the necessary constitutional amendments to create a framework for its implementation.
 According to the court, the peace panel and even the President of the Philippines does not have the authority to make such guarantees because they do not have the power to propose amendments to the Constitution, such power being vested exclusively in Congress.

 The junking of the MOA-AD marked another setback for the peace process, with the armed conflicts for the year 2008 reaching a record-high of 30 incidents in Mindanao.
 In an effort to salvage the negotiations, Arroyo declared the suspension of military operations against the MILF in July 2009.